dipoisola/fin-system/README.md

 FIN-SYSTEM
 ==========

-A mini financial system built with Laravel 4.2
+A micro financial system built with Laravel 4.2